hmans/fun-with-kittehs-presentation/one/01_slide.md

 # Awwww. #

 !SLIDE
-# Let's build a site with kitteh pix! #
+# Let's build a site with kitteh pix! lol! #

 !SLIDE
 # and thumbnails! #